Is Tax Evasion a Felony? Understanding the Legal Implications

 Criminal Penalties

 On the criminal front, those convicted of tax evasion face the possibility of imprisonment for up to 5 years for each count.
-While this represents the maximum sentence, the typical jail time ranges from 3 to 5 years, depending on the specifics of the case.
+While this represents the maximum sentence, the typical jail time ranges from 3 to 5 years, depending on the case’s specifics.

 The financial ramifications extend beyond fines.
-Offenders are required to pay restitution, which includes repaying all evaded taxes plus accrued interest.
+Offenders must pay restitution, which includes repaying all evaded taxes plus accrued interest.
 This can amount to a significant sum, especially considering the time that may have passed since the original evasion occurred.

 Civil Penalties